When I built this mixtape, I challenged my followers on Twitter to inspire it. We agreed on the theme of traveling and wanderlust. Enjoy!

 Don't know when I'm coming back"

 I’ve been following Mylin’s career off and on.
 She started on MMC, did some records in Japan, and went indie when her contract was up with Avex Trax.
 She’s done a few indie albums (she’s on hiatus at the moment), but this song always stuck with me.
 It’s just her voice and her guitar, telling a really bittersweet story.
 You can almost feel the breeze from the open window of a car as you drive down the wide-open road whilst you’re listening.

 "You can take me to an island, ride across the stormy sea

 We can worship pagan idols, there together you and me

 Why don't you run over here and rescue me?

 Why don't we both take a ride and turn that key

 We'll drive at 60 miles an hour"

 New Order.
 C’mon, what can you say?
 Like “Drive to Nowhere” it’s very much a road song that isn’t necessarily about driving on the road.
 It’s about living life with someone special.
-Maybe it is a traveler and the open road.
-It’s got that almost blinding drag race feel with the twingy guitar that is indicative of their sound.
+Maybe it is a traveler and an open road.
+It’s got that almost blinding drag race feels with the twangy guitar that is indicative of their sound.